Public goods games on any population structure: Results

-Although the cooperation fraction could fluctuate in non-equilibrium intermediate states for a very long time under a non-marginal selection~\cite{perc2013evolutionary}, it often quickly reaches a fixation state under weak selection.
-There are only two fixation states, full cooperation ($\rho_C=1$) and full defection ($\rho_C=0$).
+Although the cooperation fraction could fluctuate in non-equilibrium states for a very long time~\cite{perc2013evolutionary}, it is expected to reach a fixation state eventually under weak selection, where all individuals choose to use the same strategies.
+There are only two fixation states: full cooperation ($\rho_C=1$) and full defection ($\rho_C=0$).

-To define when natural selection favors cooperation, we first consider the case where selection is absent, i.e., neutral drift ($\delta=0$), where the two strategies are indistinguishable.
-In a full defection population, a random mutant cooperator has a certain probability to propagate and flip the population to full cooperation, and vice versa.
-This probability is called the fixation probability.
-On heterogeneous networks, the fixation probability may vary for different initial mutant nodes, despite equal chances for each node to start as the mutant.
-The average fixation probability over all nodes is $1/N$~\cite{allen2019mathematical}.
-In this way, we can define selection favoring cooperation (or evolution favoring cooperation): On the basis of neutral drift, if a marginal effect of spatial PGGs through a weak selection strength ($0<\delta\ll 1$) has a tendency to increase the average fixation probability of a mutant cooperator (i.e., make it exceeds $1/N$), then evolution favors cooperation.
+In a fully defective population, a mutant cooperator introduced at a particular node has a certain probability of spreading and eventually taking over the entire population.
+On heterogeneous networks, this probability generally depends on the node at which the mutant first appears.
+We define the fixation probability of a cooperator as the average takeover probability when the initial cooperator is placed uniformly at random.
+In other words, it is the likelihood that a single randomly positioned cooperator can convert a population of defectors into one of cooperators.
+Under neutral selection, i.e., when $\delta = 0$ so that payoffs from game interactions have no influence on the evolutionary process, the fixation probability of a cooperator is $1/N$~\cite{allen2019mathematical}.
+Natural selection is said to favor the evolution of cooperation if the fixation probability of a cooperator exceeds this neutral benchmark.

-We find that evolution favors cooperation in spatial PGGs once the synergy factor $r$ exceeds a critical value $r^\star$.
-The critical synergy factor $r^\star$ depends on the network structure and model details.
-Under the PC update rule, the condition for cooperation success on any network structure is
+We find that evolution favors cooperation in PGGs once the synergy factor $r$ exceeds a critical threshold $r^\star$.
+The critical synergy factor $r^\star$ depends on the network and model details.
+Under the PC update rule, the condition for the success of cooperation on any network is